-Dixons Carphone shares hit by profits alert
+Dixons Carphone shares hit by profit alert

 Dixons Carphone shares dive on profits warning

-Shares in Dixons Carphone have sunk by nearly a quarter after it warned of a sharp fall in profits this year.
+Shares in Dixons Carphone have sunk by nearly 20% after it warned of a sharp fall in profits this year.

+The mobile phone and electrical goods retailer also said it would close 92 of its 650 Carphone Warehouse standalone stores this year.

+Chief executive Alex Baldwin said "nobody is happy with our performance" but the problems were all "fixable".

-It blamed "challenges in UK mobile", including "contractual constraints" such as people not renewing their handsets as frequently.
+The company blamed "challenges in UK mobile" for its problems, including "contractual constraints" such as people not renewing their handsets as frequently.

-The company also plans to close 92 Carphone Warehouse stores this year.
+Profit margins in its electrical business were also dented in the fourth quarter because people were buying less profitable items, such as white goods like washing machines.

 However, total sales were 3% higher in the year to 16 April, while like-for-like sales were up 4%.